I-4 BRIDGE COLONIAL DRIVE: FDOT: I-4 bridge with cracked pier ‘structurally sound,' to open Jan. 7

 Related Headlines

-The I-4 on-ramp at Garland Avenue near Lynx Central Station is set to close overnight as workers prepare the new bridge to open.

-Back in April 2018, WFTV’s radio partner News 96.5 WDBO was first to report cracks in the pier supporting the bridge.
-The bridge is part of the I-4 Ultimate project and is designed to give drivers better access to I-4 eastbound.
+In April 2018, WFTV’s radio partner News 96.5 WDBO was first to report cracks in the pier supporting the bridge.
+The bridge is part of the I-4 Ultimate project and is designed to give drivers better access to I-4 east.

 WATCH: Cracks on I-4 bridge in downtown Orlando